Society-for-Internet-Blaseball-Research/blaseball-api-spec/bonus-results.md

-# Blessing (bonus) Results
+# Bonus (blessing) Results

-Get the results of one or more blessings/bonuses.
+Get the results of one or more bonuses (blessings).
 Returns an array.
-Use commas to separate multiple blessing/bonus IDs.
+Use commas to separate multiple bonus IDs.

 ## Endpoint